Martin Luther Hospital Berlin

 Higher Education and Professional Career

 - 2006 Board certification in Orthopedics and Traumatology.

 - 2005 Habilitation at the Faculty of Medicine of the Westphalian Wilhelm University and Venia Legendi in Traumatology.

 - 2001 Additional qualification in Sports Medicine.

-- 1997 Doctoral thesis defense, Medical University at the Christian Albrechts University of Kiel (under the guidance of Prof. B. Tillmann).
+- 1997 Doctoral thesis defense, Faculty of Medicine at the Christian Albrecht University of Kiel.
 Subject: "The structure of the meniscus vessels of the knee joint and the treatment of their diseases".

 - 1997 Admission to medical practice.